Nathaniel R. Jones: Judicial career and beyond

 After his retirement, Jones became a Senior Counsel in the Cincinnati office of Blank Rome LLP, also serving as its Chief Diversity and Inclusion officer.
 He also wrote a memoir, Answering the Call: An Autobiography of the Modern Struggle to End Racial Discrimination in America (2016), with a foreword by Harvard professor Evelyn Brooks Higgenbotham.
 On May 6, 2003, the second federal courthouse established in his hometown of Youngstown, Ohio was named in honor of Jones.
 Former U.S. Representative Louis B. Stokes of Cleveland was on hand for the naming ceremony.
 "This building, which will forever carry your name, will be a testament to outstanding public service by a local boy made good", Stokes said.
 Jones received the NAACP's Spingarn Medal in 2016, its highest honor.
+He received the Laurel Wreath, his fraternity Kappa Alpha Psi's highest honor, in 2009.
 The University of Cincinnati named its Center for Race, Gender, and Social Justice to honor Judge Jones in 2019.
 He also received 19 honorary degrees.

 Personal life

-Jones was married to the late Lillian Graham Jones (née Hawthorne) and had five children: Stephanie J. Jones, William L. Hawthorne, Ricky B. Hawthorne, Marc D. Hawthorne, and Pamela L. Velez.
+Jones was married to the late Jean Graham Jones, with whom he had a daughter, Stephanie J. Jones, and the late Lillian Hawthorne Jones (nee Graham), and had four stepchildren: Pamela L. Velez, William L. Hawthorne, Ricky B. Hawthorne, and Marc D. Hawthorne.
 Jones was a Prince Hall Freemason and a member of Kappa Alpha Psi fraternity.
 Jones died on January 26, 2020, at the age of 93 from congestive heart failure.